diku-dk/openbanko/README.md

-# Big Banko: Scaling for the Next Generation
+# OpenBanko: Scaling for the Next Generation

 Tools and toys for Big Banko processing